LiquidGalaxyLAB/Data/README.md

          "content": "<detailed_app_description>"
      }
      ```

+   - App name should follow the 32 character limit.
    - Be sure to properly format the app description with `/n` for new lines.
+   - Categories can be the following:
+      - Education
+      - Tools
+      - Maps & Navigation
+      - Travel & Local
+      - Auto & Vehicles
+      - Arcade
+      - Strategy
+      - Social

 4. **Pull Requests**
    - All changes should be made via **Pull Requests (PR)**.